vegaprotocol/documentation/docs/concepts/trading-framework/market-protections.md

 ```

 ### Insurance pools
 Each market has its own insurance pool, and each asset has its own general insurance pool.
+Insurance pools are available in case there are unreasonable market events, and traders are closed out and unable to cover their losses.

-When a market expires, the funds from that market's insurance pool go into the bigger asset insurance pool, which other markets that use the same currency can pull from.
+When a market expires, the funds from that market's insurance pool go into a bigger asset insurance pool, which other markets that use the same settlement asset can pull from.

 Insurance pools grow in two scenarios:
 * If a trader is closed out because they do not have enough collateral to support an open positions